Welcome

 Select date

-Holy Gospel of Jesus Christ according to Saint John 20,19-31.
+Holy Gospel of Jesus Christ according to Saint Mark 12,18-27.

 Copyright © Confraternity of Christian Doctrine, USCCB